 Pleasure Finder, the world’s first Google Assistant action dedicated to helping people improve their sex lives, is now live for users to install on their phones, tablets, and smart devices.
 The action helps users find out more about the health benefits of pleasure and open up about their sexual health – without fear of mockery or judgement.

-It’s the first time a voice assistant has been able to offer advice around sexual health, sexual education and performance, and has been specifically designed to answer questions people want to ask about sexual health but are sometimes too afraid to ask their partner or a healthcare professional.
-The action was created with the help of Clare Bedford, a psychosexual and relationship therapist who worked with MysteryVibe’s Chief Medical Officer and world renowned urologist, Prof. Dasgupta, to ensure the action offered meaningful advice.
+It’s the first time a voice assistant has been able to offer advice about sexual health, sexual education, and performance, and has been specifically designed to answer questions people want to ask about sexual health but are sometimes too afraid to ask their partner or a healthcare professional.
+The action was created with the help of Clare Bedford, a psychosexual and relationship therapist who worked with MysteryVibe’s Chief Medical Officer and world-renowned urologist, Prof. Dasgupta, to ensure the action offered meaningful advice.

 “We know that access to actionable knowledge is the key to starting the conversations within ourselves and with our partners to improve our sex lives.